tuzig/terminal7/qa/README.md

 The main script is `./qa/qa.bash` and when you run it with no arguments it starts by running the linter which fails.
 It'll probably keep failing until we have the code in TypeScript.
-After failing the linter, the scripts runsthe unit tests and finally the scenario tests.
+After failing the linter, the scripts runs the unit tests and finally the scenario tests.

 The script can also accept one of more argument with a folder name.
 Each of these folders focus on a different aspect of users' scenarios.